Are you working hard or hardly working? What’s the difference?

 Well, I err… I hardly know what to say J.J.
 This er….
 Why, it’s beautiful.

 So let’s review.
 When things require energy and effort, we say they’re hard.
-The adverb ‘hard’ means with energy or force.
+The adverb ‘hard’ means with energy or force here’s some practical advice.
 The adverb ‘hardly’ means something different.
 It means almost not.

 Well, I err… I hardly know what to say J.J.